kenhausman/azureiotlabs/IoTHub/README.md

 ![Configure routes](images/create_custom_route_successful.png)

-Congratulations!
-You will now see AVRO files being created every few minutes in your Azure Storage account.

 ## Connect Device and Send Data to IoThub

 This Lab assumes you are using MXChip as the Device